cbulock/home-assistant-configs/README.markdown

 ### Devices connected via Xiaomi Gateway

- * Temp/Humidity sensor in Master Bathroom
+ * 2 Temp/Humidity sensors in master bathroom and kid's bathroom
+ * 3 doors sensors in all bathrooms
+ * 4 motion sensors in all bathrooms and laundry room

 ### Devices connected via Lutron Bridge

- * 11 Lutron Casetea switches to control most of the interior lighting and four Pico switches
+ * 12 Lutron Casetea switches to control most of the interior lighting and six Pico switches

-### Data gathered through MQTT

- * Owntracks location

 ### Data gathered through SNMP